unist-analytics/monitoring/README.md

 2nd way:
 In console of R you can type in:

-install.packages("the package's name that you want to install") library(package's name)
+install.packages("the package's name that you want to install") Then library(package's name)

+***Recommendation***
+I would recommend to open two seperate folders as: input and output folder.
+In input folder you can store all related data and code to run your script and save outputs(plots,graphs,etc...) in specific output folder.

 ***Steps to use R script in command prompt:*** http://shashiasrblog.blogspot.kr/2013/10/vba-front-end-for-r.html Here is a link to set enviromental variables and let command prompt to know the path of R program.